onecodex/onecodex/docs/notebooks.rst

 Notebooks
 ---------

-Examples of interative data analysis using the One Codex Python library with Jupyter Notebook.
+Examples of interactive data analysis using the One Codex Python library with Jupyter Notebook.

 Example Notebooks